 The ability to trade electricity could increase substantially the power of customers, as well as grid flexibility and efficiency.
 Blockchain also could enable customers to easily switch to electricity suppliers with better offers.
 For example, Electron and Data Communications Company have a platform that enables British customers to sign up to a new seller within a day.

-Businesses also may benefit.
+As mentioned in CoinTrust, Businesses also may benefit.
 For instance, a factory with solar panels could sell its excess electricity to another manufacturer.

 Others argue that a blockchain platform will be a key asset to electric utilities.
 On the one hand, the technology’s ability to circumvent a central point of authority – the utility – suggests individuals and companies will safely and quickly exchange energy services, eliminating a key portion of the utility’s business and revenue.
 On the other hand, a blockchain platform could be a key asset to electric utilities.
 It could be, as one analyst puts it, “… part of the answer to updating and improving centralized, legacy systems with a distributed hybrid system made up of a patchwork of both large power plants and microgrids powered by distributed energy resources such as solar power.”